 QC Organisms and Nucleic Acids – Compliance, Applications, and Uses

-- Reliable QC cultures and nucleic acids that are fully characterized and authenticated support compliance, accreditation, and validation of new test methods
+- Reliable QC cultures and nucleic acids are fully characterized and authenticated supporting compliance, accreditation, and validation of new test methods

 - Suitable for use in assay validation, product testing, and proficiency testing

 - Commercial products are available in a variety of presentations